Alcohol Consumption and Physical Impairment of Your Driving AbilityUpdated Dec. 25, 2020

 Risking your health and your life

 As you can see, consuming alcohol irresponsibly has the potential to worsen your quality of life and shorten your life considerably.
 If you drink too much, too often or both, your body will eventually pay the price.
-Sadly, a later-life chronic illness as the result of excessive alcohol consumption would be a best-case scenario if you choose to drink and drive.
+Sadly, a later-life chronic illness as a result of excessive alcohol consumption would be a best-case scenario if you choose to drink and drive.
 Get into the driver’s seat while your body is physically impaired by alcohol and you’ll be lucky to live through the entire journey.
 Check out our next article to see how the physical effects of alcohol will endanger you behind the wheel.

 Would you pass a driving test today?